Thomas Russell (rebel): 1803 Rising

-Rebuffed by United Irish remnant in north Down, Russell attempted to raise the standard in Defender country.
+Rebuffed by the United Irish remnant in north Down, Russell attempted to raise the standard in Defender country.
 On the morning of 22 July 1803, he addressed small groups of men in Annadorn and Loughinisland.
 He told them that there was to be a general insurrection throughout Ireland and that blows would be struck simultaneously at Dublin, Belfast and Downpatrick.
 He entreated them to join him but to no avail.
 One man said that they would be hanged like dogs.
-On hill near Downpatrick where, dressed in his green uniform, Russell had expected to multitude, there were no more than three individuals, and of these one objected that Ireland might as well be an English colony, as a French one.
+On a hill near Downpatrick where, dressed in his green uniform, Russell had expected to multitude, there were no more than three individuals, and of these, one objected that Ireland might as well be an English colony, as a French one.

 For his biographer James Quinn, "the picture that emerges is of man with a tenuous grip on reality, maintaining a quixotic confidence in victory in the face of overwhelming evidence to the contrary".
 "The conviction and zeal that had enabled [Russell] to tap in Ulster's millennialist expectations in the 1790s" had "rendered him completely out of touch the disillusionment that followed the defeat in 1798".

-According to later trial evidence on 24 July, Russell as Member of the Provisional Government, and General in Chief of the Northern District issued (or intended to issue) the following proclamation:
+Hope, however, suggests that Russell had already contemplated the possibility that they had been duped by those in the Ascendancy who believed their position would be strengthened by a further failed rebellion: Hope informed Madden that Russell had said:This conspiracy is the work of the enemy, we are now in its vortex—if we can swim ashore let it not be through innocent blood; if the people are true to themselves, we have an overwhelming force; if otherwise, we fall and our lives will be a sufficient sacrifice.According to later trial evidence on 24 July, Russell as Member of the Provisional Government, and General in Chief of the Northern District issued (or intended to issue) the following proclamation: